UMA is the only University in Maine with a UAS pilot training program.

 You could become an independent contractor flying drones for a real estate broker, a photography company, construction companies, or perhaps fulfill a Maine State government contract to inspect bridges and other important infrastructure.

-In any UMA degree, you may add a minor of Unmanned Aircraft Systems (UAS) to spice up that college degree with a skill you didn’t know existed within you.
+In any UMA degree, you may add a minor of Uncrewed Aircraft Systems (UAS) to spice up that college degree with a skill you didn’t know existed within you.
 Maybe you have room in your BS in Business or Science to add our 8-course UAS certificate?

 Affordability